orbeon/orbeon-forms-doc/form-builder/formulas.md

 ## Where do formulas appear?

-In the Control Details dialog, XPath expressions are used to specify the following aspects of a control.
+In the Control Settings dialog, XPath expressions are used to specify the following aspects of a control.

 ### Control Settings dialog